These Thick and Chewy Double Butterscotch Chip Cookies are flavored with butterscotch pudding mix in the dough and loads of butterscotch chips.

 - 9-10 oz butterscotch chips about ¾ of a small bag

-- Combine butter, sugars, egg and vanilla together in the bowl of a stand mixer fitted with a paddle attachment.
-Cream mixture together on medium high speed for about 4 minutes.
+- Combine ¾ cup (1.5 sticks) unsalted butter, ¾ cup packed light brown sugar, and ¼ cup granulated sugar together in the bowl of a stand mixer fitted with a paddle attachment.
+Cream mixture together on medium-high speed for about 4 minutes.
+Add 1 large egg, and 1 teaspoon vanilla extract and turn mixer on to medium-high speed again.
+Mix for about 2-3 minutes, until the mixture is very light and fluffy.

-- Stop mixer and add flour, pudding mix, baking soda and salt.
+- Stop mixer and add 2 cups all purpose flour, 3.5 ounce Package instant butterscotch pudding mix, 1 teaspoon baking soda, and ⅛ teaspoon salt.
 Mix together on low speed until combined.

-- Add butterscotch chips and mix on low speed until just incorporated.
+- Add 9-10 oz butterscotch chips and mix on low speed until just incorporated.

 - Scoop out roughly 2 tablespoon sized amounts of dough and roll into balls about 1"-1.5" in diameter.
 That will give you roughly 24-30 balls.
 Flatten balls slightly with the palm of your hand.